Get Tech Tips

 Balanced Port TXV

-I walked into a supply house the other day and I was looking at a “universal” expansion valve on the shelf.
-The friendly guy behind the counter saw me and walked over, after saying hello he offered
+I walked into a supply house the other day and looked at a “universal” expansion valve on the shelf.
+The friendly guy behind the counter saw me and walked over.
+After saying hello, he said:

-Now I am a bit of a trouble maker, I should have just nodded and said “uh huh” but instead I asked, “what does balanced port mean?”.
-The counter guy sort of half shrugged and said: “I guess it means it works on a lot of different systems?”
+The counter guy sort of half-shrugged and said: “I guess it means it works on a lot of different systems?”

-We have all been taught that there are three forces that act on an expansion valve –
+We have all been taught that three forces act on an expansion valve:

-There is a fourth force and that is the opening force applied by the refrigerant passing through the needle.
-When the inlet (liquid line) pressure is within the normal operating range this force is accounted for in a normal TXV.
-In cases where the liquid pressure is higher than usual the force will be greater allowing more flow through the coil and when it is less it will allow less flow.
+There is a fourth force, which is the opening force applied by the refrigerant passing through the needle.
+When the inlet (liquid line) pressure is within the normal operating range, this force is accounted for in a normal TXV.
+In cases where the liquid pressure is higher than usual, the force will be greater, allowing more flow through the coil.
+When there is lower liquid pressure, the force will be weaker, allowing less flow.

-Sporlan largely solved this particular issue in the ’40s when they brought the “balanced port” valve to market.
-While the technology is nothing new it has been improved on over time.
+Sporlan largely solved this particular issue in the 40s when they brought the “balanced port” valve to market.
+While the technology is nothing new, it has been improved over time.

 If you have an application where the head pressure is allowed to change or “float” over a wide range, the balanced port TXV is a great choice.